What is the Dodd-Frank Act?

 The Dodd-Frank Act is Extremely Successful

-The data bears this out.
-Since the Dodd-Frank Act was passed in 2010, the SEC and CFTC have recovered over $2 billion, while more than $487 million has been awarded to whistleblowers.
+The data continues to prove the efficacy of the SEC and CFTC whistleblower programs, particularly the SEC program.
+Since the Dodd-Frank Act was passed in 2010, the SEC and CFTC have recovered over $3.7 billion, while more than $840 million has been awarded to whistleblowers.